IanThomasICT/BlockwebsiteCE/README.md

 # BlockwebsiteCE
-Block website with Covenant Eyes in real-time.
+Block websites with Covenant Eyes in real-time.
 Specific for an Internet Filtering/Accountability software called Covenant Eyes.

 This Python file runs in the background and blocks the current website that the user is viewing when the execute hotkey is pressed: "alt+`"